HOW CAN I REDUCE MY EXPOSURE TO CONTAMINANTS IN SOIL?

 How can I be exposed to contaminants in soil?

 People can be exposed by breathing contaminated dust, swallowing or touching contaminated soil, and eating food grown in contaminated soil.
-Children who live and play in a contaminated area can have more exposure.
-Preschool-age children are more likely to be exposed to contaminants in soil because of their frequent hand-to-mouth activity.
+Children who live and play in a contaminated area are at an increased risk of exposure.
+Preschool-age children are more likely to be exposed because of their frequent hand-to-mouth activity.
 Dust from contaminated soil can be tracked into the house on shoes and can end up on indoor surfaces and toys.

 What can I do to reduce or prevent exposure to contaminants in soil?